In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

-The ElliptiGO is sure to satisfy cycling purists who enjoy challenging themselves, riders who like flexibility when making turns, and newcomers who want to emulate a full-body workout while enjoying the perks of riding outdoors in comfort.
+The ElliptiGO is sure to satisfy cycling purists who enjoy challenging themselves, riders who like flexibility when making turns, and newcomers who want to get a full-body workout every other day while enjoying the perks of riding outdoors in comfort.

 ElliptiGO Outdoor Elliptical Bike Models